Teach English in the heart of Central Europe

 Read more about freelance teaching on our blog

-Poland has only been very lightly hit by the COVID-19 pandemic and life has mostly returned to normal, with schools returned to the physical classroom.
+Poland has only been lightly hit by the COVID-19 pandemic and life has mostly returned to normal, with most schools returning to the physical classroom and still recruiting teachers.
 Poland’s border restrictions continue to allow foreigners with work visas to enter the country.
 As such, we are continuing to recruit as normal for our Freelance Teaching Program for the upcoming academic year.

 We would also like to remind perspective applicants that this program this program does not have a set start date.
 Should personal circumstances or travel difficulties impact your ability to join our program at your desired time, we would be more than happy to have you at any date in the future.